 What is zooarchaeology?

-The zooarchaeological comparative collection at the University of Tennessee was established in the early 1970s.
-Walter E. Klippel and Paul Parmalee were instrumental in developing the collection which currently includes over 12,000 vertebrate and 1,500 molluscan (shellfish) specimens.
-Since its conception it has become one of the largest of its kind in eastern North America.
+The Vertebrate Osteology Collection at the University of Tennessee includes over 12,000 vertebrate specimens and is one of the largest of its kind in eastern North America.
+It was established in the early 1970s through the efforts of Paul Parmalee and Walter E. Klippel.
 The collection has proven invaluable for both research and public service, and is utilized extensively in several courses offered through the Department of Anthropology.
-It also serves as an indispensable reference for students completing graduate theses and dissertations in zooarchaeology.

 Congratulations Dr. Klippel!